Bœuf Gras

 La Butcherie au Bœuf Gras in Ghyvelde.

 La Butcherie au Bœuf Gras in Eecke.

-The Bœuf Gras is an important festive figure that butchers or butcher boys display and/or parade solemnly to music, usually at Carnival time.
-It may be a sculpted representation of a live animal, a real ox or another placid bovine.
+The Bœuf Gras ("Fat Ox") is a traditional festive figure displayed or paraded by butchers, usually during Carnival celebrations.
+It may take the form of a live ox or other placid bovine, or a sculpted representation of one.

-This article offers a non-exhaustive overview of Bœuf Gras festivities around the world.
+This article provides a non-exhaustive overview of Bœuf Gras festivities in various countries.

 England

-An English cartoon from 1660 depicts Mardi Gras mounted on a Fat Ox and ready to do battle with Lent.
+An English cartoon from 1660 depicts Mardi Gras mounted on a fat ox and preparing to do battle with Lent.

 Belgium

 The Bœuf Gras float at the New Orleans Carnival.

 Anderlecht

 The Bœuf Gras competition was held in Anderlecht from 1909 to 1998.

 Antwerp

 A Boeuf Gras procession took place in Antwerp on Monday March 28, 1910, the day after Easter Sunday.

 Mouscron

 There is a Bœuf Gras competition in Mouscron, which had its 40th edition in 2023.

 Canada

 Le Bœuf Gras 1909 in Pierrefitte.